 Tap on the “Temperature” tab in “Control Settings” and then click on the “Nozzle” button and set temperature.

-Wait till the hot-end reaches the desired temperature and let it sit for 5 to 10 minutes.
+Wait till the hot-end reaches the desired temperature.